 - Are you planning to hold your shares for at least 5 years before the sale of the company?

 If your answers to these questions are yes, then incorporation as a Delaware C-Corporation might be right for you.
+Conversion is also an option down the road if you start as a LLC and need to change your entity structure for a variety of reasons.

 How can NEXT help me form my business?